jdthorpe/super-batch-docx/src/pages/md/overview.md

 ## Azure Batch

-Anytime you have code that can be divided into independent chunks, Azure Batch can orchestrate the execution of those tasks a pool of 100's of workers nodes (VMs) -- reducing your execution time by orders of magnitude.
+If you have a long running script that can be divided into independent tasks, Azure Batch can orchestrate the execution of those tasks a pool of 100's of worker nodes (VMs) -- reducing your execution time by orders of magnitude.
 However, to leverage azure batch, you'll need to:

 * Create some Azure resources including:
-  * An Azure Batch instance
+  * An Azure Batch Account with at least one node pool
   * An Azure Storage Account
   * An Azure Container Registry (Optional)
 * Bundle your worker code with it's dependencies and store it in the cloud
-* Store input (*Resource*) files in the cloud
+* Store your input (*Resource*) files in the cloud
 * Define the Individual tasks and upload them to Azure Batch
 * Download the results from each task
 * Aggregate the task results to and produce your final output